dorkodu/sage/paper/3 -- Principles and Concepts.md

 Here we introduce some concepts and terms which you will need to understand well in order to understand and learn more deeply about Sage.
 Actually we do this because you may fall in love with Sage in first sight ;)

->   #### What sort of protocol is Sage?
+>   #### What makes Sage a protocol?
 >
->   Simply a protocol is a set of agreements about how to do something.
+>   Simply a protocol is a set of agreements on how to do something.
 Sage can be called as a **standard, approach, specification, protocol** etc. We just wanted to create a specified, structural way for building and designing APIs.

-### <a name="3.2.1">3.2.1</a> Entity-focused
+### <a name="3.2.1">3.2.1</a> Type System

 #### Schema